Yefym707/Launcher/README.md

 items.
 Changes are saved back to `config.yaml` and the UI can be reloaded from the same menu.

+The launcher also includes a **Settings** tab with a built-in text editor for `config.yaml`.
+Open this tab to quickly tweak your configuration and save the file without leaving the application.

 ## Configuration file format

 ```yaml